dtcenter/ufs-case-studies/docs/source/2019HaloweenStorm.rst

 ......................

 MRW_GFSv15p2 generates a progressive synoptic pattern during the 2019 Halloween Storm, while MRW_GFSv16beta generates a regressive synoptic pattern compared with GFS analysis data.
 GFS.v16.0.10 alleviates the progressiveness of MRW_GFSv15p2 but still generates a cold bias along the U.S. east coast.
 Major changes in GFS.v16 from GFS.v15 can be referred to `Yang (2020) <https://ufscommunity.org/wp-content/uploads/2020/10/UFS_Webnair_GFSv16_20201022_FanglinYang.pdf>`_.
 The sea level structure in SRW_GFSv15p2 is more reasonably simulated than that in SRW_RRFSv1alpha.
 The MSLP and 500mb Height from SRW_RRFSv1alpha are very noisy.
+The SRW App forecasts have shorter duration because of limitations in the availability of lateral boundary conditions for longer lead times.

 **References**